childpovertyactionlab/cpaltemplates/README.md

 **NOTE** This package is based on 'library(urbntemplates)' from the Urban Institute.
 Changes are currently being made to generate templates that fall in line with Child Poverty Action Lab (CPAL) standards.

-`library(cpaltemplates)` contains tools and templates for managing analysis workflows at the Urban Institute.
+`library(cpaltemplates)` contains tools and templates for managing analysis workflows at the Child Poverty Action Lab.
 It heavily relies on functions and functionality from [usethis](https://github.com/r-lib/usethis).